apache/celix/bundles/remote_services/discovery_zeroconf/README.md

 ## Discovery Zeroconf

-The `Discovery_zeroconf` is implemented based on mDNS, and its operation depends on the mDNS daemon.
+The `Discovery_zeroconf` is implemented based on [Bonjour](https://github.com/apple-oss-distributions/mDNSResponder), and its operation depends on the mDNS daemon.

 The mapping between celix and mdns services is as follows: